 Understanding the mean gender pay gap and bonus pay gap

-The director level roles in the company are currently held by men.
-A senior executive transferred in from another group company and there were payments to some directors during the year of a long term incentive bonus.
-This explains both the mean gender pay and mean bonus pay gap.
+At the snapshot date the director level and senior management team roles in the company were held by men.
+During the reporting period a director transferred in from another group company, as did one of the senior management team, and there were payments to some directors during the year of a long term incentive bonus.
+This helps explains both the mean gender pay and mean bonus pay gap.

-Removing the director level roles from the calculations would change the Mean gender pay gap to -3% and the Mean bonus pay gap to -21.8%
+Removing the director level and senior management team roles from the calculations would change the Mean gender pay gap to 4.1% and the Mean bonus pay gap to -10.1%